Visa Bulletin: April 2026 Priority Dates

 Choosing the right support partner

 Our approach combines experienced case managers with technology built for immigration workflows.
-This provides hands-on support, expert legal review, and precise coordination to meet filing deadlines.
-Whether you're pursuing an H-1B, L-1, O-1A, or TN transition to permanent residence, Lighthouse guides you through every stage.
-Start your green card evaluation today.
+This ensures hands-on support from dedicated immigration teams, expert legal review to strengthen petitions, and precise coordination to meet strict filing deadlines.
+Whether you're tracking an O-1A visa or a TN visa while planning your path to permanent residence, Lighthouse provides the documentation support you need.

 Frequently asked questions

-What is my priority date, and where do I find it?
+What is my priority date and where do I find it?

-Which chart should I use for February 2026?
+Which chart should I use for April 2026?

-What does retrogression mean, and how does it affect me?
+What does retrogression mean and how does it affect me?

 How can Lighthouse help with my green card application?